valeryozenne/Cardiac-Structure-Database/Article-3/README.md

 # Cardiac-Structure-Database

-Material for the article "Impact of Intraventricular Septal Fiber Orientation on Cardiac Electromechanical Function" will be uploaded on the zenodo platform in January 2022.
-The link will be indicated at the bottom of this page.
+Material for the article "Impact of Intraventricular Septal Fiber Orientation on Cardiac Electromechanical Function" have been uploaded on the zenodo platform in December 2021.
+The link is indicated at the bottom of this page.

 Additionnal materials including data and codes for dwi and tractography processing.